hkurokawa/code-review-as-journey/presentation.md

 ^
 This topic is abstract.
-Before discussing about code, we should share common values in our team.
+Before discussing about code, we should share common values in team.
 Regarding coding rule or architecture, What is valueable thing in your team?
 1.In our team, elegance of architecture doesn't matter.
 Easy and simple way is the best.
 Because releases of Android platform or libraries which we use are very frequent.
 We need to update them as early as possible.
-So we focus on how is it easy to change, fix or add new features.
+So we focus on how it is easy to change, fix or add new features.
 2.To develop faster, also package names should be proper.
 This is off topic, but many Japanese programmers are not good at English, not only package names, naming is actually one of the most difficult process in programming in Japan.